Teni (singer): 2021–present: Wondaland

-Her debut album 'WONDALAND' was crafted for over two years in cities like London, New York, Orlando, Ondo, Lagos and Abuja.
+Her debut album 'WONDALAND' was crafted for over two years in cities like London, New York City, Orlando, Ondo, Lagos and Abuja.

 The album's production was handled by Pheelz, Damayo, Tempoe, P.Prime, Millamix, Krizbeatz, and Ozedikus and was made available for purchase and online streaming on several music platforms, including Apple Music, Amazon Music, Spotify, Deezer, and Google Play.

+2024–present: Global Citizen

+In 2024, Teni signed to Artist House, an independent record label & management company based in New York City.
+On January 17, 2025, Teni released her new single "Money", which is her biggest single debut to date.
+The single reached Top 10 Spotify, Apple, YouTube, TikTok Nigeria, Top 50 Global Shazam, #1 Shazam Nigeria, Top 10 Shazam Uganda, Ghana, Kenya, Zambia, & Cameroon.
+Her new project Global Citizen is due out in 2025.

 Endorsements

 In March 2019, Teni signed an endorsement deal with Tom Tom, a candy brand produced by Cadbury Nigeria.
 On 6 October 2020, PM News reported that Teni had signed an endorsement deal with Telecommunications Giant, Globacom Nigeria.

 Awards and nominations

 Teni won Rookie of the Year at the 2018 Headies Awards, and Most Promising Act to Watch at the 2018 Nigeria Entertainment Awards.
 She also won Best New Artist at the 2018 Soundcity MVP Awards Festival.
-NotJustOk ranked her eighth on its list of the 10 Hottest Artists In Nigeria.
-She was listed on Premium Times' list of the Six Nigerian breakout stars, viral sensations of 2018.
+NotJustOk ranked her eighth on its list of the 10 Hottest Artists in Nigeria.
+She was listed on Premium Times' list of the Six Nigerian break-out stars, viral sensations of 2018.

-In October 2022, Member of the Order of the Niger (MON), a Nigerian National award was conferred on Teni by President Muhammadu Buhari.
+In October 2022, Teni was conferred a Nigerian National Award – Member of the Order of the Niger (MON) – by Nigeria's former president Muhammadu Buhari.
 There was a controversy on social media about her approach to receiving the award.